danielpartida/rekt-analysis/README.md

 # rekt-analysis
 Analysis of Rekt Database from DeFi Yield App

-The Streamlit app can be found under this [link](https://intense-brook-89215.herokuapp.com/) Pending deployment!!!
-The application takes approx 30 seconds to pull the data from the DeFiYield App and render the key insights
+The Streamlit app can be found under this [link](https://intense-brook-89215.herokuapp.com/).
+The application takes approx 1min to pull the data from the DeFiYield App and render the key insights

-This repository contains the analysis the major web3 rekts.
+This repository contains the analysis of the major web3 rekts.
 The code is implemented under the src/ directory.
 Under the src/ directory, a Streamlit dashboard is implemented at src/app to visualize key insights.
 The data is fetched and processed at src/main.py.
 Inside the img/ directory, some plots are saved to visualize insights.
 The repository has the following structure